 To give just one example of how Sound Forge works as an audio repair software is its Heal Action feature.
 Heal Action can be used when there was a dropout in the recording.

 It also allows you to select recurring noises that appear in your audio files and save them.
-These ‘noise prints’ can then be used as a way of easily and quickly reducing noise in future recordings that have the same noises.
+These noise prints can then be used as a way of quickly reducing noise in future recordings.

 ERA Bundle from Accusonus is a great piece of software for those who are just starting out with audio repair software.
 That’s not to say that it isn’t for more advanced users because it most certainly is.

-It has many features but the ones that I think most people would be interested in are its noise remover, reverb remover, de-esser, and plosive remover.
+It has many features but the ones such as the noise remover, reverb remover, de-esser, and plosive remover.
 And what is so great about this software is it is all done with just a push of a few buttons.

 Far from being an expert and having seen ERA Bundle in action, if you are a newbie and you are not sure what you are doing, this is for you.

-RX7 Standard is one of my favourite pieces of audio repair software for a few reasons.
+RX is one of my favorite pieces of audio repair software for a few reasons.
 Firstly, it is a very good bit of kit.
 It does a great deal more than just audio repair, so whatever you are looking to do, I’m sure this software will do it.

 I also love the fact that you can download to try, and not just software with the bare essentials.
 You can download the full version of and iZotope product and play with it for 10 days before you decide to buy.

 Finally, the website is chock-a-block full of training.
 Most websites have training but iZotope seems to have gone above and beyond.